top of page

 Lightweight pick up system

-Part of the core gameplay loop is collecting material and buying upgrades to the player suit.
-Setting up a cheap and scaleable system early on was high on my list of tasks.
-I looked at how Destiny handled automatic pickups such as Glimmer (currency) and ammo for references.
-Using good collision filtering and an Interface I created my "Lightweight pickup system" for physics objects.
+A key part of the core gameplay loop is collecting materials and purchasing suit upgrades.
+Establishing an optimized and scaleable system early on was a high priority.
+I studied how Destiny handled automatic pickups, like Glimmer (currency) and ammo.
+Using collision filtering with an interface I developed my "Lightweight pickup system" for physics objects.
+Below you can get an overview of the individual components as well as a walkthgough of the system.

 System component breakdown